wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 2.0.70 ( 14 April 2023 ) =
+* Added: An eye icon while adding a new ad to see what it is #651
+* Added: Add a new feature "Ad after a specific Class" #730
+* Fixed: Click on more option and than create ad, More option selection menu does not close its own #678
+* Fixed: Warning after php 8.1 update #727
+* Fixed: Sticky ads are not working #739
+* Fixed: While adding the ads through the Google adsense, the font is showing on the user website #741

 = 2.0.69 ( 31 March 2023 ) =
 * Added: An Option to set padding top, right, botton and left #695